GT-McDowell-Lab/PyCAC/docs/chapter1/comp-and-exec.md

 Some intrinsic functions in Fortran 2008 is employed in the code, so compilers that fully support Fortran 2008 are preferred.
 For example, [GNU Fortran](https://gcc.gnu.org/fortran) version 7.0 and [Intel Fortran](https://software.intel.com/en-us/fortran-compilers) version 17.0 work with the PyCAC code.

+To compile the code, simply run the `install.sh` file in the PyCAC code package, i.e.,

+	./install.sh

+Note that the compilation process has not been tested on [Microsoft Windows](https://en.wikipedia.org/wiki/Microsoft_Windows).
+On [macOS](https://en.wikipedia.org/wiki/MacOS), a message

+	/opt/local/bin/ranlib: file: libcac.a(constant_para_module.o) has no symbols

+may occur.
+The users are suggested to compile and run the PyCAC code on [Linux](https://en.wikipedia.org/wiki/Linux), which [dominates the high performance computing community](https://en.wikipedia.org/wiki/TOP500).

 ### Module

 In compilation, the first step is to create a static library `libcac.a` from the 54 module files `*_module.f90` in the `module` directory.
 There are five types of module files: